 Renewable electricity currently supplies 16% of electricity in the ISO-NE region.
-Maine's new renewable energy portfolio (RPS) standard calls for 80% of electricity supply to come from renewable sources by 2030, and 100% of the electricity supply to come from renewable power by 2050.
+Maine's new renewable portfolio standard (RPS) calls for 80% of electricity supply to come from renewable sources by 2030, and 100% of the electricity supply to come from renewable power by 2050.